awsdocs/aws-sdk-for-javascript-v3/doc_source/welcome.md

 client.command(parameters)
 ```

-The following example uses the V2 `createBucket` command to create a DynamoDB table using the recommended async/await pattern\.
+The following example uses the V2 `createTable` command to create a DynamoDB table using the recommended async/await pattern\.

 ```
 const {DynamoDB} = require('@aws-sdk/client-dynamodb');